Skip to main content

 Check out the College Knowledge Project section of this site for those materials

-Over the past several years, a team of organizations worked together to create the College Knowledge Project, consisting of 23 student-tested and approved digital handouts compiled into a workbook designed to support college and career education planning.
-Full workbooks can be ordered through the 12th Year Campaign and digital copies can be found via the Washington College Access Network website.
-Lesson plans are also available for each chapter of the workbook to be used to guide students through the College Knowledge content.
+Over the past several years, a team of organizations worked together to create the College & Career Knowledge Project, consisting of digital handouts compiled into a workbook designed to support college and career education planning.
+Full workbooks can be ordered through the 12th Year Campaign, and digital copies are also available.
+Lesson plans will be available later in 2023-24 for each chapter of the workbook to be used to guide students through the College & Career Knowledge content.

-The College Knowledge Project is a collaborative effort of:
+The College & Career Knowledge Project is a collaborative effort of:

 • Community Center for Education Results (CCER)